brainvisa/aims-free/pyaims/doc/sphinx/pyaims_highlevel.rst

   Volume classes bindings are instantiated on a number of types: U8, S16, U16, S32, U32, FLOAT, DOUBLE, RGB, RGBA.
 For an example of the volumes API, see the :py:class:`soma.aims.Volume_FLOAT` class.

-.. autofunction:: soma.aims.AimsData

-  AimsData classes bindings are instantiated on a number of types: U8, S16, U16, S32, U32, FLOAT, DOUBLE, RGB, RGBA.
-For an example of the AimsData API, see the :py:class:`soma.aims.AimsData_FLOAT` class.

 .. autofunction:: soma.aims.AimsTimeSurface

   For an example of mesh surface classes, see the :py:class:`soma.aims.AimsTimeSurface_3_VOID` class.